bc-rmalyavc/themes-lib-core/README.md

 {{> layout/base}}
 ```

-The giftcard PageManager class should be all you need for the giftcard functionality to work in your theme:
+The giftcard class should be all you need for the giftcard functionality to work in your theme:

 ```javascript
 // assets/js/theme/GiftCertificate.js